 What goes up must come down and Capone’s power was no exception.
 A perennial FBI target, he was arrested multiple times before a tax evasion charge put him away for good.
 By the time he began his sentence in 1932, the famous criminal was suffering from syphilis, gonorrhea, and cocaine withdrawal.

-Upon his 1939 prison release, Capone retreated to his mansion in Palm Beach, Florida.
+Upon his 1939 prison release, Capone retreated to his At 130 Years Old, Bundy Rum is All Grown Up.
 Suffering from various mental and physical health issues, he eventually died from heart failure in 1947.
 He was 48 years old at the time.